dogeystamp/dots/README.md

 ## Installation

 Copy all the folders in here (including hidden ones like .config) to your home directory.
-You don't need .git, and you probably don't need my scripts in .local/bin (like mon-on or notification-sound.sh).
+You don't need .git, and you probably don't need my scripts in .local/bin.

-After, install the programs that I have dots for (you can remove the ones you don't use):
+After, install the programs that I have dots for.
+A list is provided in the programs file.

-`pacman -S - < programs`

-Then install the AUR programs in programs-aur using your preferred method.
-If you don't need picom dual kawase blur, install regular picom instead of picom-git.

 You should install [my dwm](https://github.com/dogeystamp/dwm), [dmenu](https://github.com/dogeystamp/dmenu), [slock](https://github.com/dogeystamp/slock) and [st](https://github.com/dogeystamp/st) builds as well as this for a complete desktop environment.